-According to local sources, people took to the streets in demonstration after one man was killed and his two children injured when shells hit their house in Al-Hanna.
+According to local sources, people took to the streets in demonstration after one man was killed and his two children injured or killed when shells hit their house in Al-Hanna.

 Jisr TV reported it was a total of 14 shells that caused the killing of the man and the injuries of his children.
 According to a source reporting to Eye on Hassaka – activist Mohammed al Khader – the victims were part of the Hassan al-Khairi family.
 According to Mohammed, the limbs of the children were amputated as a result of the shell falling on their house.

 Media activist Raed al-Haskawi told the newspaper Madar Daily that the reason for the demonstrations was the killing of an entire family in the eastern village of Al-Hanna.
 He claimed this was due to the fall of a rocket from US troops stationed at the Kam Al-Bulgar, an area used for training.